Radical rethink on future of Edinburgh tourism will give residents more of a say amid growing concerns

 City leaders pledged to "put people, place and planet first" by spreading its footprint more across the city, making industry leaders more "accountable" to local residents and ensuring that spending from visitors is "retained within the local economy."

-Tourism chiefs said the new 10-year strategy, which has been in development by the industry and the city council for several years, is aimed at ensuring tourism is seen as "a benefit, not a burden" by the people of Edinburgh.
+Tourism chiefs said the new 10-year strategy, which was instigated by the industry and the city council more than a year ago, is aimed at ensuring tourism is seen as “a benefit, not a burden” by taxpayers.

-The blueprint for the decade - which has emerged in the wake of a string of controversies about Edinburgh’s world-famous Christmas and Hogmanay celebrations - will see a significant shift in emphasis "from driving growth to managing growth."
+The blueprint for the decade - which has been published following a string of controversies about Edinburgh’s world-famous Christmas and Hogmanay celebrations - will see a significant shift in emphasis “from driving growth to managing growth.”

-The 10-year vision, which will be discussed by councillors next week, is expected to lead to a shake-up of how the industry in Edinburgh is overseen and the creation of a new body which will tackle problems and challenges as they emerge while "ensuring effective resident engagement."
+The 10-year vision is expected to lead to a shake-up of how the industry in Edinburgh is overseen and the creation of a new body which will tackle problems and challenges while “ensuring effective resident engagement.”

 The new blueprint describes Edinburgh’s tourism industry, which currently supports 33,000 jobs, as “one of the biggest success stories,” with a 54 per cent increase in overseas visitors over the last decade and the number of domestic visitors up by almost a third.

-However Edinburgh was named one of the world's worst hotspots for overtourism earlier this year, alongside Amsterdam, Rome, Venice and Barcelona.
+However Edinburgh was named a global overtourism hotspot last year, alongside Amsterdam, Rome, Venice and Barcelona.

-The blueprint includes a pledge that will Edinburgh will focus on 'place-based reputation management" in future by providing both an "optimal living environment" for residents as as well as a high-quality experience for visitors.
+The blueprint also includes a pledge that Edinburgh will focus on ‘place-based reputation management” in future by providing both an “optimal living environment” for residents as well as a high-quality experience for visitors.

 The new strategy states: “Long-term projections show that tourism demand in Edinburgh will increase.
 Our tourism supply is growing too - hotels are under construction; transport connections are improving, the festivals are increasingly popular and developments such as the St James Quarter and the waterfront will create new reasons to visit the city.